Craig Robert Young

-Craig Robert Young (born 4 October 1976) is a British actor who began his acting career at age ten, starring in the stage production of The Price of Coal.
-By the time he was 17, he moved to London to attend the Central School of Speech and Drama, whereupon he was chosen to become a member of the pop band Deuce, scoring four top 30 single hits: "Call It Love", "I Need You", "On the Bible", and "No Surrender".
+Craig Robert Young (born 4 October 1973) is a British actor who began his acting career at age ten, starring in the stage production of The Price of Coal.
+At 17, he moved to London to attend the Central School of Speech and Drama, whereupon he was chosen to become a member of the pop band Deuce, scoring four top 30 single hits: "Call It Love", "I Need You", "On the Bible", and "No Surrender".

-Young soon began a successful stint as Alex Wilkinson in the long-running, award-winning British television series Dream Team.
-In 2001, he moved to Los Angeles, where he soon became a regular on the MTV series Spyder Games.
-Other television roles followed, including appearances on Hollywood 7, Charmed, Sabrina, the Teenage Witch and The District.
+Young soon began a successful stint as Alex Wilkinson in the British television series Dream Team.
+In 2001, he moved to Los Angeles, where he became a regular on the MTV series Spyder Games.
+Other television roles followed, including appearances on Hollywood 7, Charmed, Sabrina the Teenage Witch and The District.
 Young was also cast in the films Totally Sexy Loser (2003) and Wannabe (2005), the latter of which he co-wrote with director Richard Keith.

 In addition to appearing in the Zoey 101 pilot, Young portrayed Coach Moore in Nickelodeon's soccer series Just for Kicks.